minvws/nl-mgo-app-web/README.md

 docker compose down
 ```

-By default it will connect to the test environments, however this can be changed by adding a `.env` at the root.
+By default it will connect to the test environments, however this can be changed by adding a `.env` in the `apps/e2e-tests` directory.
 You can copy the `.env.example` for some default values.

 > After changing `.env` values you will have to **rebuild** and **restart** the container.
 (Rerun the first command above)